you-zhou/notes/dev.md

 > PEP 8 states that module filenames should be short and in lowercase.
 Underscores may be used for readability.

 Note:
-Even though it is allowed to have underscore `_`  in module names, it is not
+Even though it is allowed to have underscore `_`  in module names, it is not preferred. e.g. `clean_filenames.py`And should be always avoided.
+Use submodule

 ##### executing modules as scripts
 Put execution statements inside `if __name__ == "__main__":`.